ONLINE HELP

 Different options are available on a table of contents:

-1. Click one of the lines of the table of contents: the "Table of contents" tab appears in the ribbon.
+1. Click one of the lines of the table of contents to enable the "Table of contents" tab in the ribbon.

-2. In the "Table of contents" tab, you can:
+2. On the "Table of contents" tab, you can:

 • Customize the table of contents.